South America Tours for Young Adults

 The crystalline waters of Kicker Rock teem with sharks, while Sierra Negra offers volcanic vistas.
 Scale Bartolomé's summit for panoramic views, glide through Las Tintoreras' coves, and watch giant tortoises roam Santa Cruz highlands from budget-friendly lodgings.

-Duration 8 days Destinations Baltra Island, Santa Cruz Island, Isabela Island, South Plaza Island, Seymour Norte, Santa Fé Island, Bartolomé Island, San Cristóbal Island, Lobos Island, Leon Dormido Age Range up to 90 year olds Operated in English, Spanish Physical Rating Easy Room Type Singles, Shared Operator Me Gusta Galapagos From
+Duration 8 days Destinations Baltra Island, Santa Cruz Island, Isabela Island, South Plaza Island, Seymour Norte, Santa Fé Island, Bartolomé Island, San Cristóbal Island, Lobos Island, Leon Dormido Age Range Ages 18+ Operated in English, Spanish Physical Rating Easy Room Type Singles, Shared Operator Me Gusta Galapagos From

 South America beckons travelers aged 20-35 with reef shark encounters at Las Tintoreras, hikes along Plaza Sur's dramatic cliffs, and ventures through Santa Cruz's lava tubes.
 Budget-friendly stays complement guided wildlife encounters.

-Duration 6 days Destinations Baltra Island, Santa Cruz Island, Isabela Island, South Plaza Island, Seymour Norte, Santa Fé Island, Bartolomé Island Age Range up to 90 year olds Operated in English, Spanish Physical Rating Easy Room Type Singles, Shared Operator Me Gusta Galapagos From
+Duration 6 days Destinations Baltra Island, Santa Cruz Island, Isabela Island, South Plaza Island, Seymour Norte, Santa Fé Island, Bartolomé Island Age Range Ages 18+ Operated in English, Spanish Physical Rating Easy Room Type Singles, Shared Operator Me Gusta Galapagos From

 Lima to Rio: Coast to Coast